 It’s commonly acceptable to use someone else’s work when you give credit to their work.
 It also lends credibility to the borrower when the intent of using another person’s work is made clear, i.e, explaining why you’re using their work.
 Are you critiquing their work, their ideas?
 Are you using their work as an example or illustration to enhance or promote your own ideas?
 However, even if it appears that borrowing is “acceptable,” many authors demand written consent if you’re going to use their intellectual works.
 Those authors often have it conspicuously written on each web page of theirs.
 However, that won’t stop losers that steal.

 How would you look to see if your work has been misappropriated?

 Then what’s the point in trying to secure or be able to trace your document?
 The intent is to discourage someone from stealing your work.
-Look at it like this: If your work isn’t worth the hassle to them, they’ll simply continue searching the web for other victims.
+Look at it this way: The more security you put on your documents, the harder it is to steal.
+If your work is too much of a hassle to steal, thieves simply will move on to easier victims.
 But if your document is good enough in quality to be plagiarized, and if they’re determined enough, there’s little that can be done to stop someone from stealing your work.
 That’s the reality in today’s digital age.

 If you have a website, there are CSS tricks you can use to prevent your content from being copied.
 If it’s an e-book theft resulting in loss of income, then there are many sources for advice.
 Many authors that have experienced that and have written about it, while providing their personal advice.
 For one: https://inkwelleditorial.com/prevent-ebook-theft